chrisyeh96/chrisyeh96.github.io/README.md

 **1. Directly use conda install the compiled `github-pages` gem.**

-Assuming conda is installed, use the following commands to install Jekyll and the `github-pages` gem:
+Assuming conda is installed, use the following commands to install/update Jekyll and the `github-pages` gem:

 ```bash
 conda env update -f env.yml --prune